Once Upon a Time in Madras: Release

 Once Upon A Time in Madras released in theatres on 13 December 2024.
 Earlier it was scheduled for release on 26 September 2024.
 The film received an "A" certificate from the Central Board of Film Certification.

 Reception

-Abhinav Subramanian of Times of india rated three out of five star and stated that "Once Upon a Time in Madras is a satisfying film that avoids overreach, making it a solid watch.
-It’s like finding a favorite tune played in a different key - familiar yet distinct."
+Abhinav Subramanian of The Times of India rated three out of five star and stated that "Once Upon a Time in Madras is a satisfying film that avoids overreach, making it a solid watch.
+It’s like finding a favorite tune played in a different key – familiar yet distinct."
 Jayabhuvaneshwari B of Cinema Express rated two out of five stars and wrote "Once Upon a Time in Madras feels like a loaded chamber with no real firepower.
 The film misfires due to shoddy editing and poor execution, leaving its potentially impactful themes undermined."